American Pop

-American Pop is a 1981 American adult animated jukebox musical drama film starring Ron Thompson and produced and directed by Ralph Bakshi.
+American Pop is a 1981 American adult animated epic jukebox musical drama film starring Ron Thompson and produced and directed by Ralph Bakshi.
 It was the fourth animated feature film to be presented in Dolby sound.
-The film tells the story of four generations of an immigrant family of musicians whose careers parallel the history of American popular music in the 20th century.
+The film tells the story of four generations of the Belinskys, an immigrant family of musicians whose careers parallel the history of American popular music in the 20th century.

 The majority of the film's animation was completed through rotoscoping, a process in which live actors are filmed and the subsequent footage is used for animators to draw over.
 However, the film also uses a variety of other media including water-colors, live-action shots, and archival footage.

 Plot

-In Imperial Russia during the late 1890s, a rabbi's wife and her young son Zalmie escape to America while the rabbi is killed by the Cossacks.
+In Imperial Russia in about 1905, a rabbi's wife and her young son Zalmie escape to America while the rabbi is killed by the Cossacks.
 Shortly after their arrival in New York City, Zalmie is recruited by Louie, a performer at a burlesque house, to hand out chorus slips (sheets of paper with song chorus lyrics, used to enable audience members to sing along).
 As Zalmie grows into adolescence, he spends more time with Louie backstage at burlesque shows.
 When Zalmie's mother dies in the Triangle Shirtwaist Factory fire, he begins working with Louie full-time at a small theatre.
 Though Zalmie aspires to be a singer, he is beginning to enter puberty and his changing voice becomes a significant obstacle.
 When World War I strikes, Zalmie travels the globe performing for the troops as the bottom half of a pantomime horse and sustains a wound to his throat during a German air raid, which ends his singing career.

 When Zalmie returns to New York, he briefly continues performing as a clown, and falls in love with a stripper named Bella, vowing to make her a famous singer and getting involved with mobsters in order to do so.
 After Zalmie impregnates her, he uses money from mob boss Nicky Palumbo to pay for their wedding.
 Bella achieves modest success, but she is killed after opening a package containing a bomb intended for Zalmie.
 Their son, Benny, who is already an introverted child, focuses all of his efforts into becoming a talented jazz pianist.
 Benny marries Palumbo's daughter at Zalmie's request and enlists to fight in World War II seeking redemption for his family, despite pleas from his father.
 Benny is killed in Nazi Germany when he stops to play on an abandoned piano and is caught off-guard by a Nazi soldier; Benny begins to play Lili Marleen and the Nazi closes his eyes in bliss, but when the song ends, the Nazi pauses only to thank Benny before riddling him and the piano with gunfire.
 Benny's wife and son, named Tony, now live in a suburban Long Island town, and they watch as Zalmie testifies against Palumbo on television, calling him a rat.